 The insurance company usually provides the most trouble when a worker tries to file a claim.
 Insurance companies, unfortunately, care most about their bottom line.
 They will look for ways to pay as little as possible on injury claims.

 The insurance company might try to downplay your injuries, claim you weren’t hurt as badly as you say, or pressure you into returning to work sooner than your ready.
-Your employer might also try to get you working too soon, which could affect your workers’ comp disability benefits.
+Your employer might also try to get you working too soon, which could affect your workers’ compensation disability benefits.
 To protect your rights, it’s best to contact a Newnan workers’ compensation lawyer from the beginning.

 You Cannot Sue Your Employer

 Unlike other personal injury cases, workers’ compensation is a “no-fault” system.
 That means you cannot blame or sue your employer for your accident—and vise versa.
-Workers’ comp was set up this way to help guarantee you benefits and prevent lengthy and expensive lawsuits for both parties.
+Workers’ compensation was set up this way to help guarantee you benefits and prevent lengthy and expensive lawsuits for both parties.

 This no-fault model allows you to file a claim for benefits without having to prove fault or liability.